fcn94/llm_stream_endpoint/README.md

 Then, to run it,
 > *make run*

-And get these logs at launch, in my case
+And get these logs at launch, in my x86
 > avx: true, neon: false, simd128: false, f16c: false
 >
 > temp: 0.10 repeat-penalty: 1.10 repeat-last-n: 64